-What Credit Score Do You Need for the Costco Anywhere Visa® Card by Citi?
+Is a Credit Score Needed for the Costco Anywhere Visa® Card by Citi?

-The Costco Anywhere Visa® Card by Citi is a cash back rewards card available exclusively to Costco members.
-This card can enable you to earn cash back rewards on purchases at Costco and wherever Visa® is accepted, all with no annual fee1 with your active and paid Costco membership.1
+The Costco Anywhere Visa® Card by Citi is a cash back rewards card available only to Costco members.
+This card allows you to earn cash back rewards on purchases at Costco and wherever Visa® is accepted, all with no annual fee1 with your active and paid Costco membership.1

-• Payment history: Your credit report tracks your payment history, which can indicate to credit card issuers your ability to pay off debt.
-A track record of missed or late payments could make you appear riskier.
+• Payment history: Your credit report tracks your payment history, which can indicate to credit card issuers your ability to pay debt.
+A track record of missed or late payments could make you appear to be a riskier borrower.

 • Credit utilization: Credit utilization shows how much credit you’re currently using compared to your total available credit limit.
 Keeping your credit utilization low can show card issuers that you can manage debt responsibly.